1984 Act governing video censorship was never properly enacted

 today and that we should reinstate the protections that we thought were already in place.
 However, there is a danger that we will be seen to be bolting the front door when the back door is wide open, and we will have to consider that in future.

+world.
 When we consider what it is appropriate for people to view, we must remember that that is a matter for adults to decide.
 The most effective means that we can have to protect children is for parents to exercise responsibility, watch

 We have already congratulated the British Board of Film Classification on the job that it does, by which we meant the job of classifying films, but I think I ought also to congratulate it on the job that it does in lobbying